Germany's Schaeuble says Italy has handled bank issue well

-BRUSSELS German Finance Minister Wolfgang Schaeuble said on Monday that Italy had "done very well" in handling problems with troubled banks and said its actions were a good basis for further improvements.
+BRUSSELS (Reuters) - German Finance Minister Wolfgang Schaeuble said on Monday that Italy had "done very well" in handling problems with troubled banks and said its actions were a good basis for further improvements.

 "Things have gone very well in Italy," he told reporters on arrival at a meeting of euro zone finance ministers where problems with bad loans in the banking system are on the agenda.